Six UK-based esports team organisations have merged to form a bigger org that the founders hope will help them reach their potential.

 Coalesce Esports has brought together the people behind UMX, Electrify Esports, Socially Esports, Horus Esports, Peak Esports and Audacity Esports.

-This includes Coalesce directors Jamie Birch, Greg Brown, Jack Dickson, George Fradley, George Harris, Samuel Hollinrake, Peter Kremer, Joshua Martin, Sam Nevin, Jack Pritchard, Paul Young, Michael Owen, Fabian Rindlisbacher and Jamie Birch (who as of December 2021 has left Coalesce and esports).
+This includes Coalesce directors Greg Brown, Jack Dickson, George Fradley, George Harris, Samuel Hollinrake, Peter Kremer, Joshua Martin, Sam Nevin, Jack Pritchard, Paul Young, Michael Owen, Fabian Rindlisbacher and Jamie Birch (who as of December 2021 has left Coalesce and esports).

 The org told Esports News UK that each director has an equal say and stake in the new business.

 Coalesce head of business development, Sam ‘Omni’ Nevin, said: “Firstly I would like to start off by saying thank you for the positive welcome the Coalesce brand has received, it’s been overwhelming.

 “The thought process behind the organisations coming together is getting us over the hump: we all knew we had the ability to do amazing things but we simply lacked the resources to do so.
 By coming together, we have made it possible for us to live up to our potential.”